Shlomo Rabinowicz: Death and legacy

-Rabinowicz died on Friday, 16 March 1866 (29 Adar 5626) and was buried later that day in an ohel on the grounds of the Jewish cemetery in Radomsk; is son and grandson were later buried in the same ohel.
+Rabinowicz died on Friday, 16 March 1866 (29 Adar 5626) and was buried later that day in an ohel on the grounds of the Jewish cemetery in Radomsk; His son and grandson were later buried in the same ohel.

 He left three daughters and three sons, including Hirsz (Zvi) Meir (d.
 1902), who presided as av beis din of Radomsk and succeeded his father as rabbi of the town; and Avraham Yissachar Dov, the Chesed LeAvraham (1843–1892), who succeeded his father as Radomsker rebbe.

 Rabinowicz's discourses on the Chumash and chagim (Jewish festivals) were published posthumously in Warsaw in 1867–1869 as the two-volume Tiferes Shlomo.

+In this work, Rabbi Rabinowicz explains the deeper meaning and allusions contained within the Torah verses, drawing on teachings of Kabbalah and Jewish mystical thought.

-This work, considered a textbook of Hasidic thought, met with widespread acclaim and has been continuously reprinted.
+Considered a textbook of Hasidic thought, Tiferes Shlomo met with widespread acclaim and has been continuously reprinted.